 2. Refurbish regularly and stay current.

 3. Innovate!!
-Always look for new ideas, benefits for clients, and promotions to showcase the business.
+Always look for new ideas, benefits for clients, and

 4. Check competition regularly.